fluttered-book/fluttered-book.github.io/content/docs/testing/unit-test.md

 A new stack is created with all numbers from the previous stack plus the new number.
-The history becomes the previous history plus state.
+The history becomes the previous history plus the previous stack.
 That way, an undo command can be implemented as:

 ```dart